 This can encompass but is not limited to the following types of abuse:

 This definition includes honour-based abuse and forced marriage, and is clear that victims are not confined to one gender or ethnic group.

-The frequency and severity of domestic violence can vary dramatically, just one encounter counts as abuse, and it can be an ongoing pattern of behaviour.
+The frequency and severity of domestic violence can vary dramatically.
+Just one encounter counts as abuse, or it can be an ongoing pattern of behaviour.
 However, the one constant element of domestic abuse is the abuser's consistent efforts to maintain power and control over the victim.